Yandex Cloud

 Delete the resources you createdDelete the resources you created

-1. Delete the objects from the buckets.
-Delete the other resources depending on how they were created:
+1. Delete all objects from the buckets.
+Delete other resources using the method matching their creation method:

 Manually